Fescron/LaTeX/README.md

 # LaTeX

-Here I've gathered all my LaTeX templates alongside a cheat-sheet with everything I've ever used in documents.
+Here I've gathered all my LaTeX templates alongside a cheat-sheet (TODO) with everything I've ever used in documents.

 ------